-Table 2.
-1: The performance indices associated with EVA.et al. (2015: 4878), the planning and control of LPS can be summed up in seven stages as shown in Table 2.4.
+Table 2.12: The performance indices associated with EVA.et al. (2015: 4878), the planning and control of LPS can be summed up in seven stages as shown in Table 2.4.

 Table 2.
-2: Thems unable to be incorporated into the lookahead window and therefore extending the window affords the ability for better control of the workflow (Ballard et al., 2002: 231).
+42: Thems unable to be incorporated into the lookahead window and, therefore, extending the window affords the ability for better control of the workflow (Ballard et al., 2002: 231).
 Lookahe

 Entry into the lookahead is controlled by explosionr manpower (Hamzeh et nder them sound and ready for assignment in the weekly work plan by the last planner (Hamzeh et al., 2012: 26; Lean Construction Institute, 2007: 26).